Skip to main content

 Update 11/20/18

-I’ve begun studying the DW/BI concepts using Kimball’s 3rd Edition.
-It’s been an excellent read, and I wish I had explored it sooner!
+Began Kimball Data Warehouse 3rd Edition.
+I wish I had explored it sooner.
 My prior studies in statistics are helping me appreciate how to design data warehouses to support analytical models.
+The Guide to Data Modeling provided a great foundation for this, specifically regarding ERDs and essential vocabulary.

-This retooled plan aligns my learning path with my long-term goals in data science, combining theoretical knowledge with practical skills and certifications.
+This retooled plan aligns my learning path with my long-term goals in data science, combining theoretical knowledge with practical skills.

 Comments